Deep-Abstract/sql_saying/README.md

 #    'email':'xxx@b.com',
 #    'id':None}

-# user an template to create a database.
+# use a template to create a database.
 from dao import deploy
 deploy(User).create_table()
 # now the table `user` has been created!